 We will start with the basics… physiotherapy is the treatment of an injury, illness or disability via manual methods, without the use of drugs or medicine.
 These methods typically include; manipulation, massage or exercise.

 The aim of a physiotherapist will be to reduce pain and manage and maintain the development of movement, functional ability and well-being.
-Some common problems that our physiotherapists treat at Body Consultancy include;
+Some of the physiotherapy services we offer at Body Consultancy include;

 - Back, shoulder and neck pain